TonyRivera4/World-Population-2022/README.md

 # World-Population-2022
-It's a Jupyter Notebook filñe which contains an EDA
+It's a Jupyter Notebook file which contains an EDA